“Discovering new targeted treatments for metastatic Ewing sarcoma.”

 Ewing sarcoma is the second most common bone cancer in children and is a challenging cancer to treat because it has typically metastasized, or spread, by the time it is diagnosed.
 Treatment for Ewing sarcoma involves surgery and chemotherapy, but many children will relapse with metastatic disease.
 Those who do relapse have poor survival rates.
 Dr. Beckerle and her team want to change the outcome for children with metastatic Ewing sarcoma.
 If their work is successful, they will develop a new treatment that stops Ewing sarcoma from spreading and changes the odds for these high-risk children.

 Dr. Beckerle and her team at the Huntsman Cancer Institute have been developing a novel treatment for metastatic Ewing sarcoma.
 They have demonstrated that EWS/FLI, a protein that has long been known to be present in Ewing sarcoma, is regulated by an enzyme called LSD1.
 The work has lead to the discovery of a new class of inhibitors for LSD1.
 The team needed to develop a “new” LSD1 inhibitor because compounds that are currently on the market have little effect on Ewing sarcoma.
-Dr. Beckerle’s team thinks that if they can target LSD1, they may be able to regulate how Ewing sarcoma spreads.
-They are currently testing different drugs that inhibit LSD1 in the hopes that one of them will effectively stop the spread of Ewing sarcoma.
+Dr. Beckerle’s team hopes that by targeting LSD1, they may be able to prevent the spread of Ewing sarcoma.

 This program is supported in part by generous contributions from the Nick Currey Fund.
 For more information about the Nick Currey Fund, visit www.curesearch.org/Nick-Currey-Fund.